 Mitsubishi Starion Turbo may use a Garrett T3 turbocharger in lieu of the original component.

-Sierra RS Cosworth may only use a Garrett T3 turbocharger
+Sierra RS Cosworth may only use a Garrett T3 turbocharger.

-Sierra RS 500 Cosworth may only use a Garrett T4 turbocharger
+Sierra RS 500 Cosworth may only use a Garrett T4 turbocharger.

 Renault 5GT turbo may use fuel injection, only if fitted/adapted to the standard inlet manifold for that vehicle.